What Is Withholding Tax?

-Withholding tax, also known as retention tax, is the tax usually deducted at source on income by the payer.
-The payer may include people who are residents of another country, on employee of domestic company as well as on interest income and dividend income as per the tax laws of the country charging withholding tax and remitted to government of the country.
+Withholding tax, or retention tax, is usually deducted from the source of income by the payer.
+The payer may include people who are residents of another country on an employee of a domestic company.
+The income may be interest income and dividend income as per the tax laws of the country charging withholding tax.
+The tax is then remitted to the government of the country.

-- Further, the receiver on which it is applied can be a person either Resident or Non-resident of that country.
+Further, the receiver on which it is applied can be a person, either Resident or Non-resident of that country.
 For the purpose of residential status, the country’s tax norms are taken into consideration.
 Also, retention tax is deducted from the income having its source in the deducting country itself which may be a dividend withholding tax or tax on interest income.

-Following are the various types of withholding tax imposed on various persons as per the tax norms of country charging such tax:
+Following are the various types of withholding tax imposed on numerous persons as per the tax norms of country charging such tax:

 #1 – Withholding Tax on Payments to Foreign Persons